 The Junior and U23 MPS will be utilized as a benchmark to select paddlers to compete internationally who demonstrate the potential to place in the top two-thirds of the field at the Junior/U23 World Championships.

-Nomination to a CKC Team is dependent on the paddler meeting the appropriate MPS outlined in Table 5 in the Appendix in at least one of the selection races.

 The Base Score will be determined by the lowest total score recorded by any eligible paddler for each Selection Race.

 The paddler’s Percentage Score will be calculated by using the following formula: